 I met someone at 43, and dated him for 6 years before we broke up.
 So, I then started dating again at 49!
 This time was even worse.
 I had more wrinkles, a bigger muffin top, more varicose veins, and more baggage.
 I also began having some health challenges (typical age-related).
 But, at 49 I also had even more wisdom, compassion, I was even more interesting, AND I found gratitude and peace.
 I was gentler, less impulsive.
 I felt smarter, I really liked myself, and I was proud of myself from a professional standpoint and as a mom.

 The key to dating after divorce and/or dating at an older age is to love yourself for all of your wonderful qualities and accept things as they are.
 That’s not to say you should eat burgers and fries every night and accept that you are larger.
-But rather to accept that perfection isn’t realistic nor is it necessary.
-Effort, gratitude and self-love are so much more important than perfection.
+(Remember that health is important to a good quality of life.)
+But rather, accept that perfection isn’t realistic nor is it necessary.
+Authenticity, gratitude and self-love are so much more important than perfection.
 Be who you are, but be the best of who you are–the person you really really like and respect.
-Then, what others think won’t matter so much.
+That is what others will see.